ShiShuoyu/BEC_Dynamics_2D/README.md

 <img src="./readme_fig/physical_nonsense_wf.png" width="700"/>
 </div>

+Where *x_0* is the demensionless unit in the simulation that is set to 1 μm.
 It is equal to squeezing the wavepacket into a pancake, and the interacting term in GP equation will explode.
 To fix things up, we have to renormalize the interacting strength *g*.
 The energy functional is
 <div align=center>
 <img src="./readme_fig/energy_functional.png" width="700"/>
 </div>